sgh304/YouTube-to-Podcast/README.md

 # YouTube to Podcast
-![YouTube to Podcast Splash](https://i.imgur.com/gkgKrYT.png) A program written in Python that automatically downloads audio files from any public YouTube playlist to create a poorman's podcast, and even uploads those files to a smartphone's VLC app if desired.
+![YouTube to Podcast Splash](https://i.imgur.com/gkgKrYT.png)

+A program written in Python that automatically downloads audio files from any public YouTube playlist via youtube-dl in order to create a poorman's podcast, and can even upload those files to a smartphone's VLC app if desired.

 **YouTube to Podcast** is also a proof of concept for YAGUI, a Python GUI module built on top of pygame.